-- refusal to issue an occupancy or building permit
+- refusal to issue or amend an occupancy or building permit

 - temporary approval to occupy a building

-- refusal to consent to the termination of a building surveyor's appointment
+- refusal to consent to the termination or appointment of a building surveyor

 - a building notice, building order or emergency order